-Sergio Velázquez has been an associate in the Intellectual Litigation department at the offices of Arochi & Lindner in Mexico since 2010.
-He has more than 15 years of experience in intellectual property, particularly in the area of trademark litigation.
+Sergio Velázquez has worked as an associate in the Intellectual Property Litigation Department of Arochi & Lindner Mexico since 2010.
+He has more than 15 years of experience in intellectual property, especially in trademark litigation.

-Sergio has distinguished himself in providing strategic consultation to clients in the protection, defense and exercise of intellectual property rights.
-He has extensive experience in administrative nullity declaration procedures, abandonment and infringement, as well as nullity trials, injunctions, and direct amparo proceedings before the Mexican Institute of Industrial Property (IMPI), the Specialized Chamber in Matters of Intellectual Property (SEPI) of the Federal Tax and Administrative-Law Tribunal, the Collegiate Circuit Courts and the Supreme Court of Justice.
+Sergio has a remarkable track record of strategically advising clients on the protection, defense, and enforcement of their intellectual property rights.
+He has extensive experience in administrative declaration proceedings, administrative litigation, injunctions, and amparo proceedings before the Mexican Institute of Industrial Property (IMPI), the Specialized Intellectual Property Chamber (SEPI), and the Collegiate Circuit Courts.

-Sergio obtained his Law Degree from the Universidad Nacional Autónoma de México, and his thesis won the Intellectual Property Thesis contest sponsored by the Mexican Association for the Protection of Intellectual Property (AMPPI) in 2005.
-He is a professor of Intellectual Property and Competition at the Munich Intellectual Property Institute in Germany and received a Master’s Degree of Information and Communications Law with a Specialization in Intellectual Digital Property from the Foundation for Information and Documentation for Industry (INFOTEC) under the auspices of the National Council for Science and Technology (CONACYT).
-Additionally, Sergio is a member of the Mexican Association for the Protection of Intellectual Property (AMPPI) and the International Trademark Association (INTA).
+Sergio attained his law degree at the National Autonomous University of Mexico, and his thesis won the Intellectual Property Thesis Competition organized by the Mexican Association for the Protection of Intellectual Property (AMPPI) in 2005.
+He has a master’s degree in Intellectual Property and Competition from the Munich Intellectual Property Institute of Germany, as well as a master’s degree in Information and Communication Technologies Law with a specialization in Digital Intellectual Property by the Information and Documentation Fund for Industry (INFOTEC) of the National Council of Science and Technology (CONACYT).
+Moreover, Sergio is a member of the Mexican Association for the Protection of Intellectual Property (AMPPI) and the International Trademark Association (INTA).